qhuiw/hipeac25-cheri-tutorial/exercise-2/README.md

    * The `write(2)` system call expects a valid pointer in its second argument

    * Run the program with CHERI GDB and a breakpoint set for the `write` symbol.
-     Once CHERI GDB hits the breakpoint, you can usee the `backtrace` GDB command to see what function calls `write(2)`
+     Once CHERI GDB hits the breakpoint, you can use the `backtrace` GDB command to see what function calls `write(2)`

    * What is the value of the `buf` argument and why?